gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "And everyone will get an extra big piece of chocolate on New Year's Eve," Maddy said sarcastically.

-"Chocolate is not protocol,"
+"Chocolate is not protocol!"
-Patient said angrily,
+Patient said angrily.
-its patience finally exhausted.
 "Your activities are not protocol.
 You will cease immediately!"